Kind and serious

 Regarding other matters, comrade Nguyen Luong Bang also meticulously analyzed the pros and cons so that his children could consider and make their own choices without ever imposing anything.

 The same thing happened to Ms. Van when she joined the army at the age of 18.
 "Back then, there were two consecutive years of general mobilization in 1969 and 1970.
-My father called me in and said he had something to discuss with me: "We don't have any sons.
+My father called me in and said he had something he wanted to discuss with me: 'We don't have a son.
 I want one of them to join the army, and you're the oldest.
 Waiting for your younger siblings might be too late.
-Now that we're in general mobilization, it might be easier for you to join, my son," Ms. Van said.
+Now that we're in general mobilization, it might be easier for you to join,' Ms. Van said.

-Having been trained to be independent since childhood, Mrs. Van did not hesitate when hearing what her father said and volunteered to join the army even though her health was not very good at that time.
-After 3 years in the army, seeing that her son was often sick, comrade Nguyen Luong Bang advised her to apply for a transfer to work in the museum industry so as not to affect his work and bother everyone.
+Having been trained to be independent since childhood, Mrs. Van did not hesitate to volunteer to join the army when her father said that, even though her health was not very good at that time.
+After 3 years in the army, seeing that her son was often sick, comrade Nguyen Luong Bang advised her to apply for a transfer to work in the museum industry so as not to affect her work and bother everyone.

-As the eldest daughter of Mr. Nguyen Luong Bang, Ms. Van was told by her father: "You are the leader bird, you must fly in the right direction to lead the birds in the flock in the right direction."
-He only mentioned it once, but Ms. Van always remembered and reminded herself of it.
+As the eldest daughter of Mr. Nguyen Luong Bang, Mrs. Van was told by her father: "You are the leader bird, you must fly in the right direction to lead the birds in the flock in the right direction."
+He only mentioned it once, but Mrs. Van always remembered and reminded it in her heart.

 Ms. Van said that even when she grew up and was preparing to get married, her father was always worried and gave her meticulous advice.
 "Seeing that I had a strong personality, my father told me that in family life I needed to be more gentle, know how to listen, sympathize, and share," Ms. Van emotionally recalled.